You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.

 Clean Heating

-They don’t produce any smoke or any kind of smell because they run only off electricity.
+They don’t produce any smoke or any smell because they run only off electricity.

 They don’t produce ash or dust, so you don’t have to clean them every now and then to maintain them.